SIMION® Industry standard charged particle optics simulation software.

 My PA contains a single electrode, but no fields are shown.

 In short, in order for a non-zero field to be calculated inside a PA, the PA must contain at least two electrodes of dissimilar potentials.
 All space potentials computed inside the array will be bounded between the minimum and maximum electrode potentials.
+Furthermore, if you have two electrodes and you place each in a separate PA, this will not work either because fields in each PA are normally solved independently.

-The underlying reason for this rooted in the properties of the Laplace equation, upon which the SIMION field solver (Refine) is based.
+The underlying reason for this is rooted in the properties of the Laplace Equation, upon which the SIMION field solver (Refine) is based.
 The Laplace equation can be uniquely solved only if suitable boundary conditions are specified over some surface enclosing the volume containing your field.
-Points with known potential, such as electrode surfaces, define one type of boundary conditions (Dirichlet boundary conditions).
-A sure way to obtain a reliable field is to completely enclose your field region with electrode surfaces of known potential.
-This is typically done by surrounding the entire system with a “ground cage”.
-This isolates the internal fields from the external world (providing a controlled environment), enhances safety, and offers sufficient required conditions to solve that field via the Laplace equation.
+Points with known potential, such as electrode surfaces, define one type of boundary conditions (Dirichlet Boundary Conditions).
+If the boundary points on your PA are not electrode points, SIMION assumes, for lack of better direction from the user, that these points have Neumann Boundary Condition) (derivative of potential along the direction normal to the boundary surface is zero).
+Neumann conditions are required over mirror symmetry planes wherever Dirichlet conditions are lacking.
+A sure way to obtain a reliable field is to place all your electrodes plus an enclosing Ground Chamber electrode in a single PA.

 See First Uniqueness Theorem for more details.